saiadityaprojects/elevatelabs-task5-wireshark-analysis/README.md

 1. Launched Wireshark on Kali Linux with root privileges.
 2. Selected the active network interface.
 3. Started packet capture.
-4. Generated traffic by browsing a secure website (`openai.com`) and performing DNS lookups.
+4. Generated traffic by browsing a secure website (`saiaditya.com`) and performing DNS lookups.
 5. Applied protocol filters for HTTP, DNS, and TLS.
-6. Stopped the capture and saved the `.pcap` file.
+6. Stopped the capture.
 7. Documented findings in a structured report.

 ---